Possession of Marijuana in Texas

-Possession of Marijuana in Texas [2024] Fort Worth Defense
+Possession of Marijuana Defense in Fort Worth

-Possession of Marijuana cases are still being filed in Fort Worth and Tarrant County, despite increasing decriminalization and legalization throughout the country.
+Possession of Marijuana cases are still being filed in many jurisdictions including Fort Worth and Tarrant County, despite increasing decriminalization and legalization throughout the country.
 Our Fort Worth marijuana lawyer has a proven history of getting many of these charges dismissed.
 We’ve handled every level of misdemeanor and felony possession of marijuana up to delivery of marijuana charges.

 There’s never been a better time for us to make sure a misdemeanor marijuana case does not create a permanent blemish on your record.
 If you have been arrested for cannabis possession in Texas, call our Fort Worth marijuana lawyer for help.